Park Place Capital Corp Trims Stock Holdings in Salesforce, Inc. (NYSE:CRM)

 Salesforce Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Thursday, April 11th.
-Investors of record on Thursday, March 14th will be given a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a dividend yield of 0.53%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, April 11th.
+Shareholders of record on Thursday, March 14th will be issued a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a yield of 0.53%.
 The ex-dividend date is Wednesday, March 13th.
-Salesforce’s dividend payout ratio is currently 9.52%.
+Salesforce’s dividend payout ratio (DPR) is presently 9.52%.

 Salesforce Company Profile